Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Just test it.

-Why couldn't he just say I love your country but not you?
+Why couldn't he just say, I love your country, but not you?

-That's just goes to show how weak Trump is.
+That just goes to show how weak Trump is.

 That's the thing.

-I don't think I also don't think that would make for good diplomatic relations if you just say straight to his face, I hate you.
+I also don't think that would make for good diplomatic relations if you just say straight to his face, I hate you.

-Well, the thing is Trump thinks Starmer's a nice guy because Starmer has just lied to him repeatedly for their entire relationship.
+Well, the thing is, Trump thinks Starmer's a nice guy because Starmer has just lied to him repeatedly for their entire relationship.

-Yeah, and Trump's that's my thing.
+Yeah, Trump's like, that's my thing.

-Chance says protecting not white children from things that will harm them except Muslims.
+Chance says, protecting not white children from things that will harm them except Muslims.

-Um that was uh honestly, Starmer's such I I I just couldn't do it.
+I just couldn't do it.

 I couldn't just come out and go, right, okay, yeah.

-So I'm actually for trans rights and for the Islamification of the United Kingdom Because like you know, a Muslim president or something had rocked up.
+So I'm actually for trans rights and for the Islamification of the United Kingdom because, like, you know, a Muslim president or something had rocked up.

-Like funny thing with Starmer, I was listening to something the other day, and someone said, remember, he wasn't even in politics till his fifties, and you can sometimes forget that.
+Funny thing with Starmer, I listened to something the other day, and someone said, remember, he wasn't even in politics till his 50s.

 It'll be like a weird blip.